Greatest Places for Photos in Horse Country - Louisville Ky

 Louisville Job Market Doubled 2011 - 2015

-Originally involved heavily in waterways shipping on the Ohio River, Louisville developed a thriving trucking freight business and these types of jobs outdistance all the rest in their numbers in availablility today.
+Originally involved heavily in waterways shipping on the Ohio River, the city developed a thriving trucking freight business that thrives today.

 - Norton Healthcare